hennievn/PyTeamcenter/README.md

 ## ClientX

 This is an implementation of the backend code in the HelloTeamcenter example, i.e. ClientX .NET example in Python.
-This does not use the pythonnet package.

 This has been used extensively with Teamcenter 12.0, so must be tested with later versions.